Unveiling the Potential of Diffusion Large Language Model in Controllable Generation: Experiments

 \subsection{Implementation Details}

-We use the LLaDA~\citep{nie2025large} model as our primary dLLM for experiments and the WikiBio dataset~\citep{lebret2016wikibio} as our benchmark for structured information extraction.
-All experiments are conducted on a single NVIDIA RTX 4090 GPU.
-As our approach is entirely training-free, no additional parameter updates or parameter-efficient fine-tuning procedures are applied.
+We use the LLaDA~\citep{nie2025large} model as our primary dLLM for experiments and the WikiBio dataset~\citep{lebret2016wikibio} as our dataset.
 For reproducibility, we set the decoding temperature to zero during inference.
-Further implementation details are provided in Appendix.
+See Appendix~\ref{appendix:impl} for more details.